Orientation & Student Support

 All Study Abroad and Exchange students have a special orientation upon arrival at SOAS.
 This day is designed to introduce you to life at SOAS and in London and for you to meet your support staff and each other.
 For details of the next orientation please visit the orientation page.

-Matt is your main point of contact before arriving at SOAS and during your time here.
-Contact Matt on: email@example.com
+Coryn is your main point of contact before arriving at SOAS and during your time here.
+Contact on: email@example.com

 Study Abroad Academic Advisor – Dr Shabnum Tejani